 I think there is really a search for balance between work and family life.
 There is a very high demand for this from women but we also see the emergence of a similar demand from fathers.

 Companies nowadays are facing what we call ‘suffering at work’ sometimes resulting in suicides within businesses, and certain companies are becoming more aware that an employee who is able to accommodate a good family life is an employee who will be all the happier and productive in a professional context.
-This work is still in the early stages.

 There is still a lot of inequality between men and women.
 The point is to adapt the pace of work.
 A senior executive, in France, must work very late.
 Yet it has been demonstrated that it is not required to have meetings at 8pm or 10pm to be effective.
 But that’s how women are disadvantaged.